Christina Milian: 2010–present: Return to music, The Voice and Dancing with the Stars

 On January 18, 2015, Milian's reality show, Christina Milian Turned Up, premiered on E!.
 The series follows the day-to-day lives of Christina, her mother Carmen and her two sisters, Danielle and Liz Flores.
 It was renewed for a second season in April, which premiered in November 2015.
 In March, she released the singles "Rebel" and "We Ain't Worried"; the latter was used to promote her "We Are Pop Culture" clothing line.
 In July, she announced she was going to release a 5-track EP and video set, and was working with director Mike Ho.
 That month, she performed the National Anthem at the 2015 Americafest and premiered a new single "Like Me" featuring Snoop Dogg.
 A few months later, she released another single "Do It" with Lil' Wayne.
 Her EP 4U was released on December 4, 2015.
 The EP was released independently through her own label, Milianheiress Music, though she remained signed to Young Money.

 In 2016, she collaborated with So Solid Crew's MC Harvey on the dance track "We Own the Night" which premiered on August 12, 2016.
 In June 2017, she appeared as a judge/panelist on the Fox television show, Superhuman.

 In 2019, Milian starred in the Netflix romantic comedy Falling Inn Love (2019), costarring Adam Demos.
 Falling Inn Love was the first Netflix movie to be shot entirely in New Zealand.
 In 2023 she joined the Netflix romantic comedy, Meet Me Next Christmas, as executive producer and cast member.
 The film was released in November 2024 on the streaming plattform.
 In 2024, Milian was cast as María LaGuerta in Dexter-prequel television show Dexter: Original Sin.

-Entrepreneurship

-Milian co-owns Viva Diva Wines with her mother and manager Carmen Milian, as well as her publicist Robyn Santiago.
+Milian co-owns Viva Diva Wines with her mother and manager Carmen Milian.